Packing specialty items - household moves

-Individually wrap each piece in several pieces of clean newsprint.
-Stack three to five pieces together and then wrap the bundle.
+Individually wrap each fragile piece in several pieces of clean newsprint.
+Stack three to five fragile pieces together and then wrap the bundle.
 Always stand each bundle on its side.
 Never lay them flat.
 Create a second level by placing three to four inches of crumbled paper over bundles.
 Always pack larger items on the bottom and smaller items toward to top of the carton.
 Often, it's helpful to add a cardboard divider between levels.

 Glassware and crystal

 Individually wrap and pack rim-down on the very top layer of your carton.
 Never place one piece inside of another.
 Pack especially fragile items in a smaller carton and place the entire carton in a larger, cushioned one.

 Wrap individually, nesting two to three bowls together before rewrapping the entire bundle.
 Place the bundle in a carton on its side or flat, creating layers as you go.